 Why is Holden telling us about Allie's baseball mitt?
 About the time he played checkers with Jane?
 About James Castle jumping out the window?
-Because 1) it's more interesting, 2) he didn't know that was what he needed to talk about until he started, and 3) he couldn't simplify and unify these events just because that would make it easier for us.
+Because (1) it's more interesting, (2) he didn't know that was what he needed to talk about until he started, and (3) he couldn't simplify and unify these events just because that would make it easier for us.
+That’s on us.